mooktavi/nuvochallenge/2 Manual and Analysis Exercise/2 Manual & Analysis Exercise.md

 - Verify the response code and content after a successful image upload.
 - Verify that attempting to upload an image for a non-existing petId returns an error.
 - Verify proper error handling when the uploaded file is not an image type.

-For a thorough verification of the API functionality, the cases should include different variations of data input, including edge cases, error case validation, and security-based cases.
-It's also important to assert the results based on the expected outcome documented in the Swagger files.